maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: set_rotationx (axis, degrees, x, y, z)

-        This function is just like :meth:`HildonAnimationActor.set_rotation` , but the rotation angle is given as 16-bit fixed-point number.
+        This function is just like :meth:`AnimationActor.set_rotation` , but the rotation angle is given as 16-bit fixed-point number.

         :param axis: The rotation axis.
         :parma degrees: The rotation angle in degrees.